When a kid discloses abuse:

 - REPORT THE ABUSE TO THE POLICE OR CHILD SERVICES: 1-855-4LA-KIDS (1-855-452-5437)

 Very few survivors of child abuse EVER tell anyone, so if this happens, it's almost a miracle.

 That kid has chosen to entrust YOU with the terror he or she is facing.

 3. If you're not the kid's parent, inform the parents immediately.
 (If the accused is a parent, pause.
 This is tricky.
 A perpetrator will likely punish the child for "telling," and the child is terrified of that, so seek advice from a Child Advocacy Center first.)

 4. If it doesn't seem to be happening currently in the kid's life, but happened in the past, and you're convinced the kid is NOT IN DANGER, you're still required to report it to the authorities.

 Now, having done that several times, I will tell you that the authorities are not always responsive.
 You need to report it so that there's a record, regardless.

-5. After those crucial two things (removing and reporting), parents or caretakers should immediately look into counseling and psychological evaluation for the kid, and set up a counseling appointment ASAP.
+7. Armed with the resources & advice the CAC provides, parents should look into counseling and psychological evaluation for the kid, and set up a counseling appointment ASAP.
 They should also receive training on parenting kids with PTSD.
 Again, the best resource is your local Child Advocacy Center.

-7. Keep in touch.
+9. Keep in touch.
 Once a plan is in place to actively address the situation from the angles of mental health, physical health, and criminal justice, check in regularly to let the kid know you care & you're here to help and support.